[3.8] Zombies/SRS Occultist - HC SSF focused guide

 This is the build I managed to get to level 100 in the Betrayal hc ssf league (3.5).
 It was also my first level 100 ever.
 I considered it rather generic, but as opposed to strength-stacking Necromancers, it didn't seem like this specific version got much attention.
 So, I thought maybe it's worth to share and discuss it.

-The Necromancer's minions can be efficient with enough investment - there's a variety of interesting unique items allowing to do this in different ways, but there isn't any reliable/quick access for most of them in ssf leagues.
+Back then my reasoning for this choice was based on the fact that there was a variety of interesting unique items allowing the Necromancer to shine, but there was no reliable/quick access for most of them in ssf leagues.

-On the other hand, the Occultist offers a ramp up of dispersed damage via Profane Boom, which is highly independent of our gear.
-Then, Vile Bastion makes it easier to pick Chaos Inoculation - I think it fits a summoner playstyle pretty well and constitues a form of defense that a life-based Necromancer might lack.
-Malediction further improves both our offensive and defensive aspects.
+On the other hand, the Occultist offered a ramp up of dispersed damage via Profane Boom, which was highly independent of the gear.
+Then, Vile Bastion was much stronger and would be combined with Wicked Ward without any downsides.
+I thought that focusing on ES itself fitted a summoner playstyle pretty well and constituted a form of defense that a life-based Necromancer would lack.
+Malediction further improved both offensive and defensive aspects of the character.

 Changes in 3.7